npostnikova/PMOD/README.md

 It is the most important step.
 1. Please specify `PLT_THREADS`
 which sets on which threads worklists should be executed for the final plot.
-Normally, we take powers of 2 til the number of logical CPUs.
+Normally, we take powers of 2 til the number of logical CPUs. **Mustn't** exceed the number of logical CPUs!!

 2. Specify `HM_THREADS`.
 It's the amount of threads for heatmaps.
 Should be the number of logical CPUs.